 Under the Sika Share Purchase Plan (SSPP), the members of Group Management may convert part of the performance bonus into Sika shares that are subject to a blocking period of four years.
-The objective of this program is to encourage members of Group Management to directly participate in the long-term success of the company and to strengthen the link between their compensation and the company performance, as the portion of the bonus invested into shares is exposed to the change in share value during the four-year blocking period.
+The objective of this program is to encourage members of Group Management to directly participate in the long-term success of the company and to strengthen the link between their compensation and company performance, as the portion of the bonus invested in shares is exposed to the change in share value during the four-year blocking period.
 In return, Sika provides one matching share for every five shares purchased under the SSPP.
-The SSPP allows participants to defer either 0%, 20% or 40% of the bonus into shares, therefore maximum 40% in total.
+The SSPP allows participants to defer either 0%, 20% or 40% of the bonus in shares.
 The shares are allocated at their fair market value, shortly after the Annual General Meeting in the month of April of the following year.
-Fair market value is defined as the average closing share price during the five first trading days of the month of April of the payout year.
 The calculation of the share grant is made as follows: